[AWS] VPC – NAT Gateway

 • A Bastion Host has a public IP and is connected to outside network.

-• Unlike NAT Gateway (, which provide the internet access), you do perform admin tasks of private instances.
+• Unlike NAT Gateway (, which provides the internet access), you do perform admin tasks of private instances.

 • You can update or tweak configurations remotely for private subnets.

-• Other private instances are connected to via SSH (Linux) or RDP (Windows) from the bastion.
+• Private instances are connected to via SSH (Linux) or RDP (Windows) from the bastion.

 • Best Practice: Remove any unnecessary service in the bastion host to reduce the risk of security attacks.